Mystery Dungeon: Pokémon

-Tsunekazu Ishihara has worked previously with Chunsoft with Tetris 2 + Bombliss as the producer, and met Nakamura, who was the game's director.
-Prior to the development of Pokémon Mystery Dungeon: Red and Blue Rescue Team, Ishihara has played a few games from the Mystery Dungeon series, namely Torneko no Daibōken: Fushigi no Dungeon, and was impressed with the genre's depth and quality.
-The game's development started after Nagahata and Tomie approached Ishihara and agreed with working on an easier version of the genre for the mainline Pokémon fans.
-During the development of Red and Blue Rescue Team, Kouji Maruta, one of the programmer for these two games, and contributed previously on EarthBound and Shiren the Wanderer 2, stated the company went through bad business performance, as employees from Chunsoft would leave the company progressively due to this issue.
-The game's success not only helped giving more popularity in the franchise, it also helped Chunsoft avoiding bankruptcy.
+Tsunekazu Ishihara had worked previously with Chunsoft with Tetris 2 + BomBliss as the producer, and met Nakamura, who was the game's director.
+Prior to the development of Pokémon Mystery Dungeon: Red and Blue Rescue Team, Ishihara had played a few games from the Mystery Dungeon series, namely Torneko's Great Adventure: Mystery Dungeon, and was impressed with the genre's depth and quality.
+The game's development started after Nagahata and Tomie approached Ishihara and agreed to work on an easier version of the genre for the mainline Pokémon fans.
+During the development of Red and Blue Rescue Team, Kouji Malta, one of the programmers for these two games, who had contributed previously on EarthBound and Shiren the Wanderer 2, stated the company went through bad business performance, as employees from Chunsoft would leave the company progressively due to this issue.
+The game's success not only helped gain more popularity for the franchise, it also helped Chunsoft to avoid bankruptcy.

 The widespread success of the first game helped creating a spin-off series, with it selling over 10 million copies four years after its first titles were released in Japan.
 Unlike the Dragon Quest branch, it does not have a linear timeline between the mainline Pokémon franchise and this series so newcomers would be introduced easily into the series and the genre.